Function of the Spleen

-We will observe your child closely in the ICU after surgery for a few days to watch for any bleeding, pain or infection.
-Your child will then transfer to the general floor unit as healing continues.
+You child will be watched closely for any bleeding in the ICU after surgery for several days, then moved to the general care unit as healing continues.

 If your child's spleen was so badly injured that it was removed, the protective workings of the spleen were also removed.
-To help replace the antibody function, your child will need new vaccinations about 10-14 days after surgery or before leaving the hospital.
+To help boost the body’s ability to fight viruses, your child will need new vaccinations about 10-14 days after surgery or before leaving the hospital.
 Your trauma surgery provider and your child’s primary care doctor will decide which vaccines will be necessary for your child.

 The vaccines include: